theupdateframework/taps/candidate-snapshot-merkle-tap.md

 This proposal replaces the single snapshot metadata file with a snapshot Merkle metadata file for each targets metadata file.
-The repository generates these snapshot Merkle metadata files by building a Merkle tree using all target metadata files and storing the path to each targets metadata file in the snapshot Merkle metadata.
+The repository generates these snapshot Merkle metadata files by building a Merkle tree using all targets metadata files and storing the path to each targets metadata file in the snapshot Merkle metadata.
 The root of this Merkle tree is stored in timestamp metadata to allow for client verification.
 The client uses the path stored in